infiniteflight/infiniteflight-docs/atc-manual/index.md

 ### 1.1.1

-This guide is designed to help new entrants and current controllers with IFATC procedures, as well as cover the fundamental principles associated with all controlling facilities on Infinite Flight. **All controllers are expected to familiarise themselves with this guide and continue to do so during their time with IFATC.**
+Welcome to the Infinite Flight Air Traffic Controller (IFATC) Manual.
+It is designed to help new entrants and current controllers with IFATC procedures, as well as cover the fundamental principles associated with all controlling facilities on Infinite Flight. **All controllers are expected to familiarise themselves with this manual and continue to do so during their time with IFATC.**